johnwheeler/flask-ask/README.rst

 **Flask-Ask makes it a joy to write Amazon Echo apps hosted on a server.**

-Use it with `Ngrok <https://ngrok.com>`_ to eliminate the deploy-to-test step and get work done faster.
+Use with `Ngrok <https://ngrok.com>`_ to eliminate the deploy-to-test step and get work done faster.

 🔦 The Basics
 -------------